 You have a choice of trains to get from Milan Centrale to Puglia - the faster the train, the more you pay.
 All are comfortable, the Freccia trains especially so; advance booking and seat reservations are compulsory in all cases.

-The Intercity takes nearly 10 hours from Milan to Bari, stopping at all main stations; the Frecciabianca takes about 8 hours; and the new limited stop Frecciarossa service takes 6 hours 30 minutes.
+The Intercity takes nearly 10 hours from Milan to Bari, stopping at all main stations; the Frecciabianca takes about 8 hours; and the new limited stop Frecciarossa services take about 7 hours 30 minutes.
 You can get direct trains or there are options involving changing at Bologna.
 Several services leave Milan between 7am and 8am, so having left London just after lunch, you can be in Bari by 2.30pm the following day on the fastest Italian service, and by 5pm on the slowest.

 As long as you book in advance via Trenitalia website, you should be able to get Intercity tickets for about £30 each, Frecciabianca tickets for about £40 each, Frecciarossa tickets for about £50 each.